 Personally when I heard about dressing for the job I wanted, I changed from wearing sweatshirts and jeans to suits even though I was working an overnight shift and few people saw me (or cared).
 More recently I noticed a trend.
 While I was at Microsoft it was a rare treat to be able to wear jeans to work, so once I left I wore them ALL the time!
 I realize now even if I dressed them up, others had to know I was wearing jeans again.
 When I needed to get unstuck in my own networking approach, what did I do?
 I changed what I wore.
 In three years I’ve gone from logoed t-shirts to logoed polo shirts and I feel better and I get attention; the right kind of attention.

 Not seeing the results that you want?
-What are you wearing?
+Are you dressing for success?